 Best for Middle School

 Jaime has a group of good friends.
-However, on the last day of school, her friends are suddenly excluding her.
+However, on the last day of school, her friends suddenly exclude her.
 Even her best friend, Maya, is being off with her.

 What can Jaime do?

-It’s Malu’s first day of school.
-And already, she has upset the most popular girl in school.
-And the kids don’t like her punk-rock look either.
-But Malu knows that being a punk means being yourself.
+It’s Malu’s first day of school, and she has already upset the most popular girl.
+The kids don’t like her punk-rock look either.
+But Malu knows that her style is about being herself.

 A Smart Girl’s Guide to Friendship Troubles